Delta (rocket family): Origins

 These vehicles would be able to place 290 kg into a 240 to 370 km LEO or 45 kg into GTO.
-Eleven of the twelve initial Delta flights were successful and until 1968, no failures occurred in the first two minutes of launch.
-The high degree of success achieved by Delta stood in contrast to the endless parade of failures that dogged West Coast Thor launches.
+Eleven of the twelve initial Delta flights were successful, and until 1968, no failures occurred in the first two minutes of launch.
+The high degree of success achieved by Delta stood in contrast to the numerous West Coast Thor failures.
 The total project development and launch cost came to US$43 million, US$3 million over budget.
 An order for 14 more vehicles was made before 1962.